TonyStark-19/Netflix-website-clone/README.md

 # 🎬 Netflix Website Clone

 This project is a **clone of the Netflix website**, created as part of a personal coding challenge.
 The clone showcases the use of **HTML, CSS, and JavaScript** to mimic the design and functionality of Netflix's user interface.
+**Now fully responsive for all screen sizes** 📱💻.

 ---